renn0xtek9/Arithmos/doc/visual-programming/source/loading-your-data/index.rst

 Datetime Format
 ---------------
-To avoid ambiguity, Orange supports date and/or time formatted in one of `ISO 8601`_ formats.
+To avoid ambiguity, Arithmos supports date and/or time formatted in one of `ISO 8601`_ formats.
 E.g., the following values are all valid::

     2016